Remember that Pixar movie where little Riley has all these emotions running around, trying to make sense of her new world?

 Of course, the news isn’t the only thing that has you worried.

 Jobs are on the line.
 Money is tight.
 Grocery shelves are empty.
-Either you can’t see some of your family—or you can’t get away from them.
+Either you can’t see someone in your family—or you can’t get away from them.

 Not to mention you’re worried someone you love could catch the virus.
 And you can’t get other health concerns checked.